 If your BMI is low and you are looking to gain weight, you should consult a dietitian for formal assessment and to get you started on a nutrition plan adapted to your individual needs.

-Firstly, your increase in weight should be healthy through muscle hypertrophy and not through fat accumulation in the body.
+Firstly, your increase in weight should be done in a healthy manner.
+This means you should gain weight through muscle hypertrophy and not through fat accumulation in the body.
 Therefore, having fast food such as pizza, fried food, hot dogs, and hamburgers is not the best option if you need to gain weight in a healthy way, as this type of fat can get stored in the arteries, increasing the risk of heart disease.

 To increase muscle mass, it's important to increase your intake of protein with foods like eggs, cheese, dairy products, chicken, and salmon.
 You should also eat every three hours to increase calorie intake.
-See a list of high-protein foods.
+See a list of high-protein foods to include in your daily diet.

 In some cases, low weight can be due to a lack of appetite related to physical or emotional distress and the doctor may order tests to identify what the cause could be.